THUDM/SwissArmyTransformer/README.md

             ) # Add the mixin for GLM
     ```

-*  **Comprehensive supports for training**. `SwissArmyTransformer` aims to provide the best practice for pretraining and finetuning, where you only need to finish `forward_step` and `create_dataset_function` but with hyperparameters to alter useful training configurations.
+*  **Comprehensive supports for training**. `sat` aims to provide the best practice for pretraining and finetuning, where you only need to finish `forward_step` and `create_dataset_function` but with hyperparameters to alter useful training configurations.
     - Extend the training to multiple GPUs or nodes by specifying `--num_nodes`, `--num_gpus` and a simple `hostfile`.
     - DeepSpeed and Model parallelism.
     - Better integration of ZeRO-2 and activation checkpointing.